CUSTOMER ANALYTICS2025-12-02

 The answer to this question is Yes.
 CSAT and NPS scores are not interchangeable.

-NPS will indicate the overall sentiment about your service, product, etc., while CSAT provides actionable information regarding specific communications.
+NPS reflects the overall sentiment about your service, product, etc., while CSAT provides actionable insights into specific communications.

 Why is CSAT better than NPS?